gustavofpereira/aula-insta/README.md

 </h2>

 <p>
-This repository was created as part of bootcamp "Decola Dev Avanade 2021" by Digital Innovation One with the objective to learn/improve HTML5 and CSS3.
+This repository was created as part of bootcamp "Decola Dev Avanade 2021" by Digital Innovation One with the objective to learn/improve HTML5 and CSS3 skills.
 The task is to recreate Instagram´s interface.
 </p>

 <p align="center">